inuez/monochromatic/README.md

-# monochromatic
-i hate ms edge, used ai so everyone makes fun of it, also i dont honestly care tf what happens to this btw pdaisdska dhjs hdjshd
+# monochromatic, i hate ms edge, used ai so everyone makes fun of it, also i dont honestly care tf what happens to this btw pdaisdska dhjs hdjshd

 this was written by chatgpt but monochromatic is litterally this ⬇⬇⬇⬇⬇⬇️⬇️⬇️⬇️⬇️